UIUC-iSchool-DataViz/is445_bcubcg_fall2025/week09/lecture08p2.md

 We will explore vega-lite through:
 1. [Altair](https://altair-viz.github.io/) in Python
-1. Then as a way to save plots for [Jekyll](https://jekyllrb.com/) webpages, hosted on our [GitHub pages](https://pages.github.com/)
+1. Then, we will be exploring this using [Streamlit](https://streamlit.io/) in [HuggingFace](https://huggingface.co/docs/hub/en/spaces-sdks-streamlit).
-1. And then, we will be exploring this using [Streamlit](https://streamlit.io/) in [HuggingFace](https://huggingface.co/docs/hub/en/spaces-sdks-streamlit).
+1. And then as a way to save plots for [Jekyll](https://jekyllrb.com/) webpages, hosted on our [GitHub pages](https://pages.github.com/)

 ---